 How is the writing of insurance contracts regulated in your jurisdiction?

 In the US, insurance is regulated almost exclusively at the state or territory (rather than the federal) level.
 The McCarran-Ferguson Act, passed by the US Congress in 1945, explicitly provides for state regulation of insurance.
-Each US state and territory (referred to hereafter only as “state”) has its own insurance laws and regulations as well as an insurance or financial services regulator that implements and administers such laws and regulations, which cover every aspect of the insurance business including the sale, solicitation, negotiation, issuance, and delivery of insurance contracts, the collection of premiums, the payment of claims, and all other aspects of the post-issue administration of insurance contracts.
-Such laws and regulations also cover the licensing and regulation of insurers and insurance producers (e.g., insurance agents, brokers, managing general agents, surplus lines brokers, reinsurance intermediaries, third party administrators, and claims adjusters), including with respect to solvency and financial reporting of insurers, market conduct, premium rates and policy forms, and reinsurance, as well as the activities of unlicensed parties.
+Each US state and territory (referred to hereafter only as “state”) has its own insurance laws and regulations as well as an insurance or financial services regulator that implements and administers such laws and regulations, which cover every aspect of the insurance business, including the sale, solicitation, negotiation, issuance, and delivery of insurance contracts, the collection of premiums, the payment of claims, and all other aspects of the post-issue administration of insurance contracts.
+Such laws and regulations also cover the licensing and regulation of insurers and insurance producers (e.g., insurance agents, brokers, managing general agents, surplus lines brokers, reinsurance intermediaries, third-party administrators, and claims adjusters), including with respect to solvency and financial reporting of insurers, market conduct, premium rates and policy forms, and reinsurance, as well as the activities of unlicensed parties.
 US insurers are primarily regulated by the insurance department of the state in which they are domiciled but must also comply with all applicable laws and regulations of the other states in which they undertake insurance business.

 While the insurance laws and regulations and general principles underpinning them tend to be similar across the states, there can be important differences on various issues among them.
-However, the 50 US states, the District of Columbia and 5 US territories are members of the National Association of Insurance Commissioners (“NAIC”), which helps harmonize insurance laws, regulations and regulatory efforts across the US on key aspects of insurance regulation.
+However, the 50 US states, the District of Columbia, and five US territories are members of the National Association of Insurance Commissioners (“NAIC”), which helps harmonize insurance laws, regulations and regulatory efforts across the US on key aspects of insurance regulation.
 Through the NAIC, the insurance regulators of the US states work to establish standards and best practices for insurance regulation, conduct peer review, and coordinate regulatory oversight.

 Notwithstanding the foregoing and the McCarran-Ferguson Act, there are indeed various aspects of insurance business, such as health insurance, that are subject to regulation at the federal level.
 For example, certain life and annuity products which constitute “securities” under the federal US Securities Act of 1933 are subject to regulation by the US Securities and Exchange Commission.